rsocket/rsocket/Protocol.md

 If the server does NOT accept the contents of the SETUP frame, the server MUST send back a SETUP_ERROR and then close the connection.

-The client-side Responder implicitly gives a LEASE to the server-side Requester by sending a SETUP frame.
-Thus, server-side Requesters MAY send Requests immediately upon receiving a SETUP frame if the SETUP is accepted.
+The server-side Requester mirrors the LEASE requests of the client-side Requester.
+If a client-side Requester sets the __L__ flag in the SETUP frame, the server side Requester MUST wait for a LEASE frame from the client-side Responder before it can send a request.
+The client-side Responder MUST send a LEASE frame after a SETUP frame with the __L__ flag set.

 A client assumes a SETUP is accepted if it receives a response to a request, a LEASE frame, or if it sees a REQUEST type.